sib-swiss/NGS-variants-training/docs/day1/alignment_advanced.md

     ```

 ??? done "Answer"
-    Compared to the header of `mother.markdup.bam`, the header of `mother.markdup.rg.bam` contains an extra line starting with `@RG`:
+    Compared to the header of `mother.bam`, the header of `mother.rg.bam` contains an extra line starting with `@RG`:

     ```
-    @RG     ID:H0164.2      LB:lib1 PL:ILLUMINA     SM:mother       PU:H0164.2.ALXX140820
+    @RG     ID:H0164.2.mother      LB:lib1 PL:ILLUMINA     SM:mother       PU:H0164.2.ALXX140820
     ```

-    In the alignment records, a tag was added at the very end of each line: `RG:Z:H0164.2`.
+    In the alignment records, a tag was added at the very end of each line: `RG:Z:H0164.2.mother`.
 Note that all fields (`LB`, `PU`, etc.) are related to `ID`.
 So for each read only `ID` is specified and all other fields can be deducted from that.

 ### 2. Mark duplicates